Communication

 Public speaking

-Jane is an experienced public speaker.
-She has given keynote speeches at a wide range of events for a diverse group of organisations.
-Jane uses her own wide and deep experience and great sense of humour to bring her speeches alive.
+Jane has given keynote speeches at a wide range of events for a diverse group of organisations.
+She uses her own wide and deep experience and great sense of humour to bring her speeches alive.

 When in Poland she gave regular speeches in Polish related to equality and disability rights.